single-cell-data/SOMA/abstract_specification.md

 Parameters:

 - `key`: The key to set.
 - `value`: The value to set the key to.
-If a user sets a collection entry to a type inconsistent with the type of that key (e.g. a defined key in a `SOMAExperiment`) or with the general type of the collection (e.g. a collection of `SOMAMeasurement`s), behavior is unspecified.
+If a user sets a collection entry to a type inconsistent with the type of that key (e.g., a defined key in a `SOMAExperiment`) or with the general type of the collection (e.g., a collection of `SOMAMeasurement`s), behavior is unspecified.
 Implementations are encouraged to raise an error if possible, to prevent latent errors when later attempting to use the data.
 - `uri_type`: How the collection should refer to the URI of the newly-added element, whether by absolute or relative URI.
 The default is `auto`, which will use a relative URI if possible but otherwise use an absolute URI.
 If `absolute`, the entry will always use an absolute URI.
 If `relative`, the entry will always use a relative URI, and an error will be raised if a relative URI cannot be used.

 ### Operation: add_new\_<var>object_type</var>